 Today was hot and quite oppressive due to a heavy calima.
 A calima is a hot, dry wind coming straight from the Sahara Desert, bringing dust!
-This one was one of the worst we have seen here, with extremely poor visibility over the hills and mountains.
+This one was quite bad, with extremely poor visibility over the hills and mountains.
 In this photo, taken just leaving Agua de Bueyes, there should be mountains clearly visible on the near horizon, yet you wouldn’t know they were there due to the dust obscuring them!

 Took a little trip over to meet up with Debbie (Sylvesters) at her home in Tiscamanita.
 Had a lovely few hours there chatting and meeting her dog, cats and kittens, and then, on the way home, decided to stop for lunch at La Amistad, which is situated on the main through road in Tiscamanita.
 Had a lovely tapas lunch there, meatballs, tuna and mussels, all of which were delicious!